The Best Gringo Pozole, AKA White Pozole

 This Gringo Pozole recipe diverges from traditional White Pozole recipes in a couple of ways: One makes it easier to prepare, one makes it easier to digest!

 First, I like to cook my pork butt separately (see how in the Gringo Pozole Tips below).
-I then make a few other Mexican dishes like tacos al pastor and machaca, and then use the leftovers for my soup.
-This makes the soup so easy to make!
+I then make a few other Mexican dishes like the famous Mexico City street food tacos al pastor and machaca, and then use the leftovers for my soup.
+This multipurposing helps make the soup so easy to prepare!

 Second, I like to cook the cabbage in my soup rather than serve it raw on the side.
 Especially for this White Pozole version, it adds more flavor to the broth, and it is easier on the stomach!